andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 ### What are "Code Reviews (CRs)"?

-They are exactly what the name says: someone goes through and reviews the code that you've written in a PR, and either Approves, Comments on, or Rejects it.
+They are exactly what the name says: someone goes through and reviews the code that you've written in a PR, and either Approves, Comments on, or Requests changes.

 During the code review, reviewer look to make sure that everything looks correct syntactically, that the code follows the style guide, and there aren't any bugs in it that they can see.